-The device that brick and mortar merchants use to communicate card information to processing networks via dial-up telephone or broadband transmission by swiping a customer’s magnetic stripe card or the inserting an EMV chip card.
+A Terminal is the device that brick and mortar merchants use to communicate card information to processing networks via dial-up telephone or broadband transmission by swiping a customer’s magnetic stripe card or the inserting an EMV chip card.

 |Terminal Identification Number (TID)||

-A POS device’s unique identification number assigned by a merchant’s processor The TID provides the processor information about the device’s capabilities and configuration.
+The Terminal Identification Number (TID) is a POS device’s unique identification number assigned by a merchant’s processor The TID provides the processor information about the device’s capabilities and configuration.

-An e-Commerce software application that often includes virtual terminal access to the Processing Bank, so the merchant can connect an Internet shopping cart or POS software application with the bank Virtual terminals allow merchants to key-enter a transaction if needed.
+A Third-party Gateway is an eCommerce software application that often includes virtual terminal access to the Processing Bank, so the merchant can connect an Internet shopping cart or POS software application with the bank Virtual terminals allow merchants to key-enter a transaction if needed.

 Debit and credit card transaction processing by entities that act under contract to acquirers or issuers.